hfcrypt/hfcrypt/README.md

 * [ ] Allow user to auto-upload to Hugging Face Spaces using CLI

+## Notes

+* This package uses Fernet encryption *and may be cracked with a brute-force attack.* Please do not store highly sensitive code using HFCrypt.
+We are not liable for loss of code or if it is exposed.
+* This package **will increase build time.**
+* You are responsible for complying with Hugging Face's terms of service.

 ## License

 License for the HFCrypt source code coming soon.